error-try-again/QRGen/README.md

     Setup: Two Bash scripts used to orchestrate containers, setup enviornments, and install dependencies.
     Backend: A Node.js server powered by Express, written in TypeScript.
     Frontend: A Vite-React TSX application powered by NGINX proxying requests to the backend.
+    SSL: NGINX reverse proxy with SSL termination using LetsEncrypt.

 The entire project is self-hostable and has been built over <s>a weekend</s> three weeks.
 Although it's been thoroughly tested manually at the time of writing, unit tests are still a work in progress.